 Visit Ehrenbreitstein Fortress, overlooking the river

 Ride Germanys steepest standard gauge railway the Hunsrückbahn

 Relax in beautiful Boppard

 Marvel at the UNESCO World Heritage Loreley Valley aboard the Steamship Goethe

 Free time in Rüdesheim with included cable car rides

 Also included in your Tour Fare:

-Dinner every evening
+Dinner every evening at your hotel

 Services of experienced Railtrail Tour Manager

 We depart London St Pancras by Eurostar, speeding across Kent and towards France.
 Our Eurostar terminates at Brussels, where we change onto a highspeed train into Germany.
 Our hotel for six nights is the Hotel Pinger in the Rhine riverside village of Remagen.D